suobset/skushagra/docs/research/ongoing.md

 Projects mentioned are outside of the regular stuff that maintainance of this site entails, and the [Blog](/blog) that I am writing on this site as well.
 The projects below are some that I have been doing/wanted to do for a very long time now, and I just find them interesting.

 I will probably keep writing about these, amongst other things, on the aforementioned blog still.

-### the finechive.

-I am attempting to curate a personal archival, similar to [Internet Archive](https://archive.org/) but one that is curated to me, and my experiences, and things that I want to record.
-Mainly serving as a personal vanity project, this pseudo life-log is probably just a present to future me from past me.
-The finechive will be a sub-website built into this website.

-Akin to writing a book, but also not really.

 ### Personal Operating System From Scratch